GIScience/gis-training-resource-center/content/Modul_1/en_qgis_theorie.md

 GIS Core functunality
 ```
 Around this core of GIS evolves a galaxy of techniques, tools and applications.
 Some are listed in the graphic below.
 As a GIS user, you need to know which techniques and tools you need to use to achieve a specific result.
 Although there are so many techniques and tools out there, a surprisingly small number of them are sufficient to fulfil most tasks in the field of GIS.
-At the GIS Training Resource Center, you can learn exactly these basic techniques.
+Here at our GIS Training Resource Center, you can learn exactly these basic techniques.

 ```{figure} /fig/GIS_SIMS.drawio.svg
 ---